-This Creamy Dairy Free Clam Chowder is everything you’d except from this classic recipe, but there’s no dairy involved!
-It’s also gluten free and Whole30, as well as being perfect for both healthy dinners and leftovers for lunch.
-It has the perfect balance of thyme and bay leaf that combined with the bacon add so much to this comfort food chowder.
+This Creamy Dairy Free Clam Chowder is everything you’d except from this classic recipe, but there’s no dairy at all!
+It’s also gluten free and Whole30.
+It’s great for healthy dinners and leftovers for lunch.
+It has the perfect balance of thyme and bay leaf that combines with the bacon to add so much to this comfort food chowder.

 When I got a request for a dairy free clam chowder recipe, my first thought was ‘I don’t know about this, that may well be beyond my abilities!’.
 But I shouldn’t have worried it wasn’t possible, because here we are with the tastiest clam chowder.
 It’s perfectly creamy, and just the right amount of thickness you’d expect from a chowder.